LubosKuzma/GENCTF2023/SteganographyChallenges/README.md

   - **Hint** - Within the ordinary, seek the extraordinary.
 Look for the elements that defies the pattern.

 ## Challenge 2 (Lion Rock)
-  - **Category**: Steganography
+  - **Category**: Steganography/Osint
   - **Description**: Participants are given a image with a zip and text file hidden in it using steganography which can extracted by entering a passpharase which will be hidden in the metadata of the image.
 The zip file is password protected which the particiant need will crack to get the flag (the password for zip file will not be simple rockyou list but the player have to apply specail rules to crack the password hashes) and the text file with zip file will have a hint regarding the possible password for zip file.
   - **Flag**: GENCTF{Pl@y1ng_W!th_Rul35}
-  - **Quick Guide**: First use tools like exiftool to search the image metadata for passpharse which can be used to extract file hidden in the image.
-Once the text and password protected zip files are extracted, read the text file which contains a hint for the password used for the zip file.
-Then use tools like john the ripper to create hashes of the zip file and define a rule in JTR which changes all letter a/A to 4, now use rockyou.txt list to brute force the hashes for the zip file.
+  - **Quick Guide**: First use tools like exiftool to search the image metadata for password (P4ssword123456) which can be used to extract file hidden in the image.
+Once the text file and password protected zip file are extracted, read the text file which contains a hint for the password used for the zip file.
+Reverse search the image provided as the cover image or the original file which will shows the results **Sigiriya** and use the hints in the text file (which mentions to use rules to change i -> 1 and a ->4) and use the password (S1gr1y4) to extract flag from the zip flag.

 ## Challenge 3
   - **Category**: Steganography
   - **Description**: In this challenge, participants are tasked with uncovering a secret message hidden within an image.
 The flag is concealed in the Least Significant Byte (LSB) of the image's pixel data.